muzhouzhang/teaching/ess_2021_tips.md

 ### `full_join`

 Neither of the four function shown above maximizes the number of observations kept in the joined data.
 We try to join the data on two dimensions (`region` and `date`), but in fact, the data with most regions (`uk_covid`) has fewer days.
-To keep as many observations as possible in the joined data, we can then use `full_join()`, which drops nothing.
+To keep as many observations as possible in the merged data, we can then use `full_join()`, which drops nothing.

 ``` r
 full_join(uk_mobility_by_type, uk_covid, by = c("region", "date")) %>% summarize(n_distinct(region), n_distinct(date))